Sunday, April 21, 2013

 when someone pulls it, energy is stored within it until it is released.

-Gravitational potential energy - an apple hanging on a tree and a swing
+Gravitational potential energy - an apple hanging on a tree and a swingare two examples.
+Both examples have gravitational potential energy because of the position.

 The potential energy within the objects relates to its distance above ground.